turingschool/career-development-curriculum/module_two/outreach_and_networking.md

     *What interesting experience do I have that might make me worth meeting?*

     Before Turing, I taught in Denver Public Schools as a third and fourth grade teacher.

+    *What are my goals/motives?
+What value do I bring?
+How could I potentially help you with your goals?

+    I aim to build software that helps students learn in an intentional way.
+I'd love to learn more about how I can add to the kind of work that [Company] is doing.

     *Call to action*